kamhaj/Filtry_Dzialan/README.md

 ```bash
 pip install requirements.txt
 ```
-4. Run server locally
+4. Run server locally (from where manage.py file is)
 ```bash
 python manage.py runserver
 ```
-5. In a browswer access "http://localhost:8000/action_filters/" to see proper links to all functionalities.
+5. In a browswer access "http://localhost:8000/action_filters/" to see proper URLs to all app functionalities.
 6. Access url 'localhost:8000/action_filters/programs-list/' to list all rows from Program table (task 2)
 7. Access url 'localhost:8000/action_filters/add_action_filter/' to add action filters structure to db (task 3). <br /> Update .json file to mock different JSON request.
 8. Access url 'localhost:8000/action_filters/update_action_filter/' to update existing action filters structure (task 4). <br />Update .json file to mock different JSON request.
-9. REST API //TODO<br />
+9. REST API - only for (task 2) for the moment <br />

-## TODO
+## TODO - IN PROGRESS
 1. REST API add function (task 3)<br/>
 For now, add filter link works only with JSON file dummy data (dummy_add_action_filters_structure.json).
+We can create different action filter structure by modyfing it.

 2. REST API update function (task 4) <br/>
-For now, update filter link works only with JSON file dummy data (dummy_update_existing_action_filters_structure.json). <br/>
+For now, update filter link works only with JSON file dummy data (dummy_update_existing_action_filters_structure.json).
+We can update exiting action filter structure by modyfing it.
+Models are registered in Django Admin Panel (localhost:8000/admin) and it is an easy way to look for current database state <br/>

+3. Create unit tests